 At Antarctic stations, the typical work week is 54 hours (nine hours per day, Monday through Saturday).
-Aboard the research vessels, at field camps, and on traverses, the work week is 84 hours (12 hours per day, Monday through Sunday.
-At times, everyone may be expected to work more hours or an atypical schedule, assist others in the performance of their duties, or assume community-related job responsibilities, such as washing dishes or cleaning the bathrooms.
-Due to the challenges of working in Antarctica, no guarantee can be made regarding the duties, location, or duration of work.
-The objective is to support science, maintain the station, and ensure the well-being of all station personnel.
+Aboard the research vessel, at field camps, and on traverses, the work week is 84 hours (12 hours per day, Monday through Sunday).
+At times, everyone may be expected to work more hours or an atypical schedule, assist others in performing their duties or assume community-related job responsibilities, such as washing dishes or cleaning the bathrooms.
+Due to the challenges of working in Antarctica, no guarantee can be made regarding the duties, location or duration of work.
+The objective is to support science, maintain the station and ensure the well-being of all station personnel.